-As of 1 January 2023, additional European legislation applies with regard to e-commerce.
-This will mean that online platforms must provide the Dutch Tax Authorities with certain data on payments and information regarding sellers on their online marketplace.
-This will lead to a more thorough due diligence and a new administrative obligation for certain online platforms.
-If you operate a platform, make sure you are aware of the new rules and that you adjust your systems and protocols on time.
-If you sell products through an online platform, you should consider that the platform operator may require more information from you and will share certain data with the Dutch Tax Authorities.
+Since 1 January 2023 online platforms must provide the Dutch Tax Authorities with certain data on payments and information regarding sellers on their online marketplace every year.
+This leads to more extensive due diligence and administrative obligation for these platforms.
+If you operate a platform, make sure you are aware of these new DAC7-rules and make sure you file the required annual report on time.